WebQA: Multihop and Multimodal QA: Metrics

 Our task expects fluent and complete sentences as answers, which we believe are appropriate for applications such as voice assistants or conversation agents.
 Therefore, the quality is measured as both fluency and accuracy.
 On each testing sample we collected five full-sentence answers written by humans.
 In addition, we collected one keyword answer by asking human annotators to rephrase the full-sentence answer into a succinct minimal semantic form.

-\paragraph{Fluency} We measure fluency via BARTScore \cite{yuan2021bartscore}, a newly proposed NLG evaluation metric based on accurate measurement of paraphrase similarity.
+\paragraph{Fluency} We measure fluency via BARTScore \cite{yuan2021bartscore}, a newly proposed NLG evaluation metric based on accurate measurement of paraphrase quality.
 BARTScore($A$, $B$) measures the probability of generating $B$ from $A$.
-In our setting, this is computed as BARTScore(\textit{reference}, \textit{candidate}), which can be interpreted as the probability of translating a human-written reference to a candidate output.
-Note, no metric, including BARTScore is perfect.
+In our setting, this is computed as BARTScore(\textit{r}, \textit{c}), which can be interpreted as the probability of generating a candidate given a reference.
 Since BARTScore is based on the generation likelihoods, it does not distribute neatly across $[0,1]$.
-Additionally, BARTScore($A$, $A$) is not necessarily the maximum value possible.
-Therefore, we present a bounded normalization in Eq.~\ref{eq:1} which computes the best possible score for a candidate across all references normalized by the identity score for that reference.
+So we normalize BARTScore(\textit{r}, \textit{c}) by the identity score BARTScore(\textit{r}, \textit{r}).
+On top of that, we make the normalized score bounded by 1.
+Finally, we choose the best score for a candidate across all references, as illustrated in Eq.~\ref{eq:1}.

-As compared to BLEU and similar metrics this formulation a) prioritizes semantic agreement and is robust to functional words misplacement, b) does not heavily punish short sentences (i.e. <= 3 words), c) penalizes word reordering / disfluencies d) and unlike BERTScore, which indiscriminately treats all colors or all shapes as nearly identical, BARTScore captures small but critical differences.
+This formulation a) prioritizes semantic agreement and is robust to functional words misplacement, b) does not heavily punish short sentences (i.e. $<$ 4 words) as BLEU4 \cite{papineni2002bleu} does, c) penalizes word reordering / disfluencies d) and unlike BERTScore \cite{zhang2019bertscore}, which indiscriminately treats all colors or all shapes as nearly identical, BARTScore better captures small but critical differences.
+However, no language based embedding metrics accurately evaluate visual phenomena, so we also introduce an accuracy metric.

 \paragraph{Accuracy} To ensure answer accuracy we use the collected keywords.
 Note, our paradigm differs from both open-domain text QA which focuses on lexical F1 and visual QA which uses a multiple choice evaluation.
-F1 rewards copying the question to form fluent answers even if the key piece of information is missing (e.g. the wrong color or count is chosen).
-Conversely, multiple-choice evaluations are not applicable to sentences required to produce complete natural language answers.
-Therefore, to evaluate the accuracy of answers we need to: 1.
+F1 rewards copying the question even if the key information is missing (e.g. the wrong color or count is chosen).
+Conversely, multiple-choice paradigms are not applicable to evaluate generated sentences.
+The goals of measuring accuracy on \data{} are: 1.
 Detect the presence of key entities.
 2. Penalize the use of any incorrect entities.
 3. Avoid penalizing semantically relevant but superfluous words.
-We are unaware of any solution to all of these criteria in the naturally mixed setting of our data (open-domain entities with a nearly closed domain set of properties), so we propose to tackle the different styles of answers with a corresponding appropriate metric.
+We are unaware of any solution to all of these criteria in the naturally mixed setting of our data (open-domain entities with a nearly closed-domain set of properties), so we propose an appropriate metric to tackle the different styles of answers.